 |RAW (Uncompressed) & JPG||78||3.9|

 Consider the until-full-buffer time durations for your expected shooting scenarios, and base your judgments accordingly.
-I expect to use RAW (Lossless Compression) exclusively (unless wanting the 30 fps rate), and the 4.8-second duration is sufficient for most of my needs.
-Even in the worst 20 fps case above, the about-four seconds of shooting time is quite good.
+Once supported by Capture One, I will use RAW (Lossless Compression) exclusively (unless wanting the 30 fps rate), and the 4.8-second duration is sufficient for most of my needs.
+Even in the worst 20 fps case above, the about four seconds of shooting time is quite good.

-Daunting will be selecting the best images from a shoot involving significant use of the 20 or 30 fps capability.
+Daunting is selecting the best images from a shoot involving significant use of the 20 or 30 fps capability.
 A one-minute duration of 30 fps shutter release pressed creates 1,800 images (30 frames x 60 seconds).
+In an under-four-hour duck shoot, starting at 30 fps and soon moving to 20 fps, this camera collected nearly 9,000 images.

 Here is a comparative look at max frame rates and buffer capacities.